wechaty/docusaurus/docusaurus/docs/main-concepts-in-wechaty.md

 - **Puppet provider**

-  Wechaty puppet provider refers to [RPA](#placeholder-link) module used for connecting Wechaty API to the corresponding Instant Messaging platform bot account.
+  Wechaty puppet provider refers to RPA module used for connecting Wechaty API to the corresponding Instant Messaging platform(Wechat, Whatsapp and Tiktok) bot account.
 Each supported Instant Messaging system has its own Puppet provider.
-See [Puppet Providers](#placeholder-link) section for a complete list of puppet providers.
+The Puppet Provider for WeChat is [wechaty-puppet-wechat](https://github.com/wechaty/wechaty-puppet-wechat), for Whatsapp is [wechaty-puppet-whatsapp](https://github.com/wechaty/wechaty-puppet-whatsapp), and the one for Lark is [wechaty-puppet-lark](https://github.com/wechaty/wechaty-puppet-lark).
+See [Puppet Providers](puppet-providers/overview.mdx) section for a complete list of puppet providers.

 - **Puppet service provider**

-  Puppet service providers refer to Wechaty developers who have developed puppets for the different Instant Messaging systems.
+  Puppet service providers refer to Wechaty developers who provide puppet cloud services for the different Instant Messaging systems.

+- **Puppet service**

+  Wechaty Puppet Service is gRPC for Wechaty Puppet Provider.
+For example, we can cloudify the Wechaty Puppet Provider wechaty-puppet-padlocal to a Wechaty Puppet Service by running Wechaty Puppet Service Token Gateway.

-- **Wechaty service token**
+- **Wechaty Puppet Service Token**

-  This is a unique key for authorizing Wechaty puppet service access.
+  This is a unique key for authorizing the service from Wechaty Puppet Service Provider access.
 This token is issued by Puppet service providers.

 - **Robotic process automation**